AnomalyInnovations/aws-api-gateway-cli-test/README.md

   The Cognito User Pool region.
 Defaults to `us-east-1`.

 - `identity-pool-id`
-  The Cognito Identity Pool Id.
+  Optional Cognito Identity Pool Id.
+If provided, attempt to use IAM authorisation, else fall back to JWT authorisation.

 - `invoke-url`
   The API Gateway root endpoint.